-The first professional degree in nursing should be specialty-related and offered at the post-baccalaureate level.
+HE first professional degree in nursing at Vanderbilt is specialtyrelated and offered at the graduate level.
 The increase in knowledge and scope of nursing responsibilities as well as changes in roles, functions, and practice settings require a graduate nursing education built on a rich undergraduate liberal education and a baccalaureate in nursing or its equivalent.